 Solar blankets offer excellent quality and durability however, they do have a higher price point.
 Some of our favourite solar blankets include the Baintuff 180w Folding Solar Blanket and the Redarc 190w Solar Blanket Sunpower Cells.

 Fixed panels are attached to your vehicle, usually the roof, so you can charge while on the road or while parked at your campsite.
 A major benefit of these solar panels is that you don’t need to worry about setting anything up when you get to your camping spot.
 However, you vehicle does need to be in direct sunlight to get the best results.

 These are a popular option for the serious caravanners and 4×4 enthusiasts and will allow you to have the largest solar array possible.
+We recommend pairing these panels with a battery for the ultimate camping or caravan solar system!
 Enerdrive, Dometic and Redarc are some of our favourite fixed solar panel brands!

 Solar Panel Cell Types:

 Solar panels are manufactured using two major types of Solar Cells, Monocrystalline and Poly crystalline: